rdp02x/Notes/Computer Graphics/Unit III - 2D and 3D Transformation.md

 4. **Shearing:** Skews a graphic, altering its shape by shifting one part in a direction while keeping the other part fixed.
 5. **Reflection:** Creates a mirror image of a graphic across a specific line or axis.

-### Transformation in a 2D Plane:
-- When transformations are applied to objects in a 2D plane (two-dimensional space), it is referred to as **2D Transformation**.
-- Each transformation is represented mathematically, using transformation matrices that define how to alter the position or size of graphics.

 ### Composite Transformation Process
 - To achieve complex transformations, multiple transformations can be combined.
 - A sequential process helps in building complex transformations by combining simpler ones, enabling more versatile manipulation of graphics.